-John Beattie presents Sportsound Rugby on BBC Radio Scotland
+John Beattie presents the lunchtime news programme on BBC Radio Scotland

 John Beattie was brought up swinging from the trees in Borneo, following that up with schooling on the island of Penang in Malaysia and some formative years on a rubber estate.

 All of which helped his upper body strength for his later exploits as a fairly aggressive Scottish international rugby player.
 He won 25 caps (one of them Scotland's last win at Twickenham in 1983) and went on two British Lions tours.